 Cleaning is also essential, just like on a more expensive machine.
 It’s pretty easy with the HomeRight, but if you’re doing a big project, you probably want to do it a few times throughout your spray time.

 2. Campbell Hausfeld Gravity-Feed Spray Gun Kit (CHK005CCAV)

-This Campbell-Hausfield spray gun kit is our most affordable recommendation for folks who already have an air compressor, and are looking to equip it for painting.
-It comes with two well-made, ergonomic guns that offer a lot of value to even ambitious DIYers.
-You get a larger coverage gun, and a smaller gun for detail work.
+This Campbell-Hausfeld spray gun kit is our most affordable recommendation for folks who already have an air compressor, and are looking to equip it for painting.
+It comes with 2 well-made, ergonomic guns that offer a lot of value to even ambitious DIYers.
+You get a larger coverage gun and a smaller gun for detail work.
 Both of them have their own cups, adjustment valves, and all the other accessories to cover a range of projects.
 It all fits in a simple case, and costs well under $100!

 Both guns are solid performers.
-They’re HVLP designs, with gravity feed cups which maximize your paint usage.
-You won’t be wasting any in the cup with the Campbell Hausfield guns!
-They atomize extremely well, and lay down very smooth coatings of all kinds, provided that you do the work of thinning them accordingly.
+They’re HVLP designs, with gravity feed cups that maximize your paint usage.
+You won’t be wasting any in the cup with the Campbell-Hausfeld guns!
+They atomize extremely well and lay down very smooth coatings of all kinds, provided that you do the work of thinning them accordingly.

 We think they’re ideal all-purpose sprayers for furniture projects, indoor walls, and even cars (with enough skill).
 They’re the perfect set for someone who is getting started with painting and wants to try their hand at a variety of projects.
 These are fitted with 1.4mm all-purpose tips, but you can always change them as need be.